Africa’s COVID-19 envoy blasts EU, COVAX over vaccine crisis

 NAIROBI, Kenya (AP) — The African Union special envoy tasked with leading efforts to procure COVID-19 vaccines for the continent is blasting Europe as Africa struggles amid a crushing third surge of infections, saying Thursday that “not one dose, not one vial, has left a European factory for Africa.”

-Strive Masiyiwa also took aim at the global effort meant to distribute vaccines to low-and middle-income countries, accusing COVAX of withholding crucial information including that key donors hadn’t met funding pledges.
+Strive Masiyiwa also took aim at the global effort meant to distribute vaccines to low- and middle-income countries, accusing COVAX of withholding crucial information including that key donors hadn’t met funding pledges.
+He didn’t name which donors.

-Had African leaders known this, “we may have acted very differently,” Masiyiwa told reporters, adding that “many countries were just sitting back saying, ‘the vaccines are coming’ … We as Africans are disappointed.”
+“The situation could be very different had we known back in December that ‘Listen, this help is not coming, do for yourselves,’” Masiyiwa told reporters, adding that “many countries were just sitting back saying, ‘the vaccines are coming.’ … We as Africans are disappointed.”

+The criticism revealed African leaders’ sheer exasperation at the world’s dramatic vaccine divide, with Masiyiwa describing vaccinated, unmasked Europeans attending football matches while just 1% of Africans are fully vaccinated against COVID-19.

 He stressed that Africa has purchased 400 million vaccine doses and can buy more, but he challenged donors: “Pay up your money … We will no longer measure pledges, we will measure vaccines arriving at our airports.”

-The African continent of 1.3 billion people is now in the grip of a third surge of infections that is “extremely aggressive,” the head of the Africa Centers for Disease Control and Prevention told reporters.
+The African continent of 1.3 billion people is now in the grip of a third surge of infections that is “extremely aggressive,” the head of the Africa Centers for Disease Control and Prevention, John Nkengasong, told reporters.
+Health officials have described overflowing COVID-19 wards, dangerous oxygen shortages and a growing spread of the virus to extremely vulnerable and unequipped rural areas.

-Just 1% of Africa’s population is fully vaccinated against COVID-19, John Nkengasong said.

 Masiyiwa said COVAX had promised to deliver 700 million vaccine doses to Africa by December.
 But at mid-year, Africa has received just 65 million doses overall.
 Less than 50 million doses via COVAX have arrived.

 “We are very far away from our target,” Nkengasong said.
-“We don’t want to be seen as the continent of COVID … (In Europe) the stadiums are full of young people shouting and hugging, we can’t do that in Africa.”
+“We don’t want to be seen as the continent of COVID … (In Europe) the stadiums are full of young people shouting and hugging.
+We can’t do that in Africa.”

+Spokespeople for COVAX did not immediately respond to a request for comment.

-However, he and Masiyiwa announced that the first shipments of Johnson & Johnson and Pfizer vaccines with U.S. support will begin arriving next week.
+However, Nkengasong and Masiyiwa announced that the first shipments of Johnson & Johnson and Pfizer vaccines with U.S. support will begin arriving next week.
+It was not clear how many doses would be in those first shipments.
+Meanwhile, more African-purchased doses will arrive in August, Masiyiwa said.

 The African continent has had 5.5 million confirmed COVID-19 infections and has seen a “remarkable” 23% increase in deaths over the past week, the Africa CDC director said.